-Website Templates Table Editing
+HTML 4.01 Table Editing

-Tip: How to preview tables (HTML 4.01)
+Tip: How to preview tables [

-Using Notepad: If you are editing using Notepad or a plain text editor for editing, find any table code in the HTML page, this would be some code that starts out with <table border="0" or something of that nature (click the "view visual" below).
-Make the border="1" so you can see an outline of the table you plan to edit.
+border="1" so you can see an outline of the table you plan to edit.
 There are many tables on most pages so it may take a few tries to find the area you wish to edit.
 Have your browser and Notepad open at the same time so you can preview quickly.
 Do a small edit, then refresh your browser to see the results.

-Changing one of the table widths and sizes
+Changing table widths and margins

 Template table widths and margins and padding may be defined in the template css file using a class named ".content-width" or "#maincontent" or a similar class name.
 You can search the css file for "content" to locate this code.